dgd119/xyz/content/blog/moreflowers.md

 ## Purple Flowers

-some purples flowers - testing cloudinary responsive images and sociashare previews
+some purples flowers.
+This post uses cloudinary to for the social share preview image and eleventy image plugin for the responsive image in the main post.
+This is because I don't yet know how to generate the social share images with 11ty.
+I'll figure it out soon...

 {% image "IMG_6232.JPG", "photo of my tabby cat", [400, 800], "(min-width: 30em) 50vw, 100vw" %}